NEW YORK (AP) — Hostess has picked the maker of Little Debbie as the lead bidder for its Drake's cakes.

 McKee generates about $1.1 billion in sales a year, with its Little Debbie cake division accounting for $800 million of that, according to the company.
 In recent years, McKee has seen its sales remain flat or fall as eating habits have changed.

-Hostess Brands Inc., based in Irving, Texas, announced in November that it was shutting down its business and selling its breads and snack cakes.
-The company's demise came after years of management turmoil and turnover, with workers saying the company failed to invest its brands.
+Hostess Brands Inc., based in Irving, Texas, has been plagued by even greater problems.
+The company announced in November that it was shutting down its business and selling its breads and snack cakes.
+Its demise came after years of management turmoil and turnover, with workers saying the company failed to invest its brands.
 Hostess filed for its second Chapter 11 bankruptcy in less than a decade this January, citing costs associated with its unionized workforce.